GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Methodology

 \section{Methodology}

 In this section, we first introduce the overall framework of our GroupDebate.
 Subsequently, we provide mathematical analysis of the token cost for both MAD and our GroupDebate.
 Formally, assume there are $M$ LLM-based agents, denoted as $A=\{A_i | i=1,2,\cdots,M\}$, participating in a multi-round debate, with the total number of debate rounds denoted as $T$.
 In each round $t$ $(t=1,2,\ldots,T)$, the output of each agent $A_i$ is represented as $Output_i^{t}$.
-The tokens of the initial question prompt are denoted as $Q$.
+These outputs are dynamically refined through structured inter-agent interactions, where agents critique, verify, and build upon reasoning from others.
+The tokens of the initial question prompt are denoted as $Q$, serves as the foundational query propagated through the debate process.
 These notations will be used throughout this paper.